zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/storageless-nodes.md

 title: "Storageless nodes with Portworx Enterprise"
 hidden: true
 keywords: zero storage, storage-less, kubernetes, k8s
-description: Run PX-Enterprise so the storage in a Portworx cluster is consumed by apps running on nodes without storage.
+description: Run Portworx Enterprise so the storage in a Portworx cluster is consumed by apps running on nodes without storage.
 Learn how to add a new node with no storage today!
 ---

-PX-Enterprise can be run in a client-only mode such that the storage available in a Portworx can be consumed by apps that are running on nodes that have no storage.
-This enables deployments to leverage the powerful PX-Enterprise features from any node without having to rely on legacy protocols and adopt containerization faster.
+{{< pxEnterprise >}} can be run in a client-only mode such that the storage available in a Portworx can be consumed by apps that are running on nodes that have no storage.
+This enables deployments to leverage the powerful {{< pxEnterprise >}} features from any node without having to rely on legacy protocols and adopt containerization faster.

 ## Add a new storageless node to your Portworx cluster